Reducing the CNOT count for Clifford+T circuits on NISQ architectures: Synthesis of circuits over gates

 \subsection{Implementation and results}

 We have considered the connectivity constraints imposed by some popular architectures such as 9-qubit square grid (Figure \ref{fig:swapTemplate}), 16-qubit square grid, Rigetti 16-qubit Aspen, 16-qubit IBM QX5 and 20-qubit IBM Tokyo (Figure \ref{fig:arch}).
 We have worked with some benchmark circuits (Table \ref{tab:benchmark}) and some randomly generated circuits on 9, 16 and 20 qubits (Figure \ref{tab:random}).
 The 9-qubit random input circuits have CNOT-count 3, 5, 10, 20 or 30, while both the 16 and 20-qubit random input circuits have CNOT-count 4, 8, 16, 32, 64, 128 or 256.
 For each of these groups we generated 10 random circuits.
-We have compared the CNOT-count overhead obtained by using SWAP-template (Figure \ref{fig:swapTemplate}) with the CNOT-count obtained from procedures CNOT-OPT-A (Algorithm \ref{alg:slice}) and CNOT-OPT-B (Algorithm \ref{alg:cnotOpt}).
-By overhead we mean the percentage increase in CNOT-count after taking into consideration connectivity constraints.
+We have compared the CNOT-count overhead obtained by using SWAP-template (Figure \ref{fig:swapTemplate}), IBM's Qiskit \cite{2021_Qiskit} and TKET \cite{2021_SDCetal} transpiler with the CNOT-count obtained from procedures CNOT-OPT-A (Algorithm \ref{alg:slice}) and CNOT-OPT-B (Algorithm \ref{alg:cnotOpt}).
+By overhead we mean the percentage increase in CNOT-count after taking into consideration connectivity constraints i.e. $\frac{\text{Final count - Initial count}}{\text{Initial count}}\times 100\%$.
 The results for benchmark circuits and the random circuits have been tabulated in Table \ref{tab:benchmark} and \ref{tab:random} respectively.
 All the simulations have been done in Java on a 3.1 GHz Dual-Core Intel Core i7 machine with 8GB RAM and running MacOS Catalina 10.15.2.
+In Qiskit we ran each circuit with optimization level till 4 and then took the average.
+The ``layout-method'' is 'trivial' (no qubit remapping).
 We find that both our algorithms perform quite well in the case of benchmark circuits.
 CNOT-OPT-A performs much better than the other algorithms in the case of random circuits.
+In CNOT-OPT-B we compute the phase polynomial of entire circuit and then do slicing.
+If we re-synthesize a circuit from its phase polynomial then usually the gates which change the phase, like T-gate, gets reduced.
+This comes at the cost of increase in other gates like CNOT.
+Such observations have also been made in \cite{2014_AMM}, though they do not consider connectivity constraints.
+In contrast, CNOT-OPT-A slices the entire circuit and then computes the phase polynomial of the segments.
+Although there is still some optimization of T-gates that may increase the CNOT-count, but this time it happens in a ``more localized scale''.
+This can be one reason for a less significant overall increment of CNOTs, compared to CNOT-OPT-B. In fact, we think that any algorithm that synthesizes or re-synthesizes using phase terms will tend to favour the reduction of gates like T. Hence, in CNOT-OPT-A this effect is mitigated to some extent by confining this reduction in shorter segments, leading to a better performance compared to CNOT-OPT-B.